Jyoti-Chaurasia/Jyoti-Chaurasia/README.md

 # Hello folks!👋

 My name is Jyoti Chaurasia.
-I am Student at GL BAJAJ NOIDA.
+I am Student at GL BAJAJ NOIDA pursuing Btech in CSE-AIML.

 ## &#x270d; Member of GDG and actively participate in Tech events

-I like doing DSA in free time and I also like learning new things everydat
+I am tech enthusiast and I like doing DSA in free time as well as learning new things everyday.

 ## 🔧 Languages & Tools